 The Gemini and Apollo space programs were only the beginning for mission control; it has been the center for all communications between Earth and our human spaceflight missions.
 Learn more about the modern Mission Control Center.

-Please note that this is one stop on an open-air tram tour.
+Please note that on weekends Historic Mission Control may not be available for tours.
+This is one stop on an open-air tram tour.
 Please monitor weather and plan accordingly.
 The NASA Tram Tour visits working government facilities which are subject to availability.
 Tours may be rerouted at a moment’s notice.